AryanShery/AryanShery/README.md

 Education 🎓
-Masters in IT, The University of Melbourne
-Bachelors in Computer Applications, Bhartiya Vidyapeeth University Certifications 📜
+Bachelars in Computer Science, RGPV University of Bhopal Certifications 📜
 Coursera: Deep Learning, Machine Learning, Mathematics for ML Specializations
 Udacity: NLP, ML, React Nanodegrees

 🔗 Let's ideate, innovate, and integrate AI into tomorrow.
 Reach out for collaborations or simply to chat about the endless possibilities of AI!